 Loose leash walking makes going for walks an enjoyable and bonding experience.

-One of the first things pet parents do when they find their dog is taking them for a walk (or maybe a run is the more appropriate word as the pet parent is being pulled down the street) is to go to the store and buy head collar such as the Gentle Leader or Halti.
+One of the first things pet parents do when they find their dog is taking them for a walk (or maybe a run is a more appropriate word as the pet parent is being pulled down the street) is to go to the store and buy head collars such as the Gentle Leader or Halti.
 A head collar fits over the dog’s muzzle, very much the same idea as a horse halter.
 The head collar is attached to a leash underneath the muzzle.
-As the dog moves forward, once he has reached the end of his leash, pressure is applied and as a result the dog stops pulling.
+As the dog moves forward, once he has reached the end of his leash, the pressure is applied and as a result the dog stops pulling.

 Some people really like the head collar as an alternative to prong collars, Martingales or choke chains, but it is potentially very harmful to your dog.
 Worn as suggested, the collar fits pretty snug, holding the muzzle shut and there is a lot of pressure at the top of the muzzle just under the dog’s eyes.
 A Halti works much the same way as the Gentle Leader but has an extra strap that is supposed to help keep the strap from pulling into the eyes.
 With either product, when a dog is running forward and reaches the end of the leash, his head is snapped to the side which discourages the pulling.
 Between the pressure and snapping his head to the side, the pain gets the dog to stop the behavior, but in the meantime some serious neck injury could occur.